Opera Mini: Privacy and security

-it also supports modern secure ciphers like AES-GCM and ECC.
+it also supports modern secure ciphers such as AES-GCM and ECC.

 However, Opera Mini's Extreme mode does not offer true end-to-end security when visiting HTTPS encrypted websites only for data saving purpose.
 With "Extreme/Mini mode" when visiting an encrypted web page, first the Opera Mini's servers decrypt the page, compress it for data saving then re-encrypt it themselves and finally forward it to the destination phone.

-While browsing a secured site with "High/Turbo mode" or "Uncompressed mode" the connection isn't intercepted by the Opera Mini server.
-That means High mode or Uncompressed mode does not break end-to-end integrity.
+While browsing a secured site with "High/Turbo mode" or "Uncompressed mode" the connection is not intercepted by the Opera Mini server so that High and Uncompressed modes do not break end-to-end integrity.

 Features

 Opera Mini uses cloud acceleration and data compression technology.
 Opera Mini servers act as a proxy which compresses and renders the data of web pages before sending it to users.
 This process helps to load web content faster.

 The display may be toggled between portrait and landscape mode by keystrokes, or will switch automatically on phones with orientation sensors.
 The default orientation can be changed.

 The image quality may be set to "Low", "Medium", or "High".
-Page load times are affected by the chosen image quality setting.
+Load times of pages with images are affected by the chosen image quality setting.

 Opera Mini supports only one font, which can be set to "Small", "Medium", or "Large" size.
 If a web page uses Courier or a generic monospaced font, the one font is still used, but the characters are spaced out so that each character takes up the same amount of space.

 Browsing tools

 Opera Mini's address bar is capable of using several pre-configured search engines.
 The user can add more search engines.
 The default search engines are Google and Wikipedia.

-Opera Mini features an ad blocker.
-When activated, Opera Mini servers try to filter out advertisement before rendering the page and sending it to the client phone.
+Opera Mini supports an ad blocker.
+When activated, Opera Mini servers try to filter out advertisements before rendering the page and sending it to the client phone.

-Opera Mini features an AI-powered news aggregator, serving personalised news, night mode and private browsing.
-And can save bookmarks, download files, streaming, save web pages for offline reading, and it remembers the user's browsing history.
+Opera Mini has an AI-powered news aggregator, serving personalised news, night mode and private browsing.
+It can save bookmarks, download files, and web pages for offline reading.
+It supports streaming and remembers the user's browsing history.